bliteknight/vector-web-setup/README.md

 curl -fsSL https://deb.nodesource.com/setup_18.x | bash - && apt-get install -y nodejs

+The main server listens on https on port 8000, the ota listens on http port 8001

 # Firmware Install Process
 You can install the escapepod firmware or any firmware you want by adding the file to the ota folder